vcmerritt/Samba/Readme_AD_DC01.md

 echo "session optional      pam_oddjob_mkhomedir.so skel=/etc/skel" >> /etc/pam.d/common-session

 #Create the /etc/sssd/sssd.conf file to enable authentication to the newly installed AD
+#Make sure to modify all instances of mydomain or MYDOMAIN to your domain name for the domain being created.
+#The entries in this file are cases sensitive so replace the mydomain/MYDOMAIN with all caps or small case respectively.
 cat <<EOF > /etc/sssd/sssd.conf
 [sssd]
 domains = MYDOMAIN.COM